 GeneCards Summary for GAD2 Gene

 GAD2 (Glutamate Decarboxylase 2) is a Protein Coding gene.
-Diseases associated with GAD2 include stiff-person syndrome and diabetes mellitus, insulin-dependent.
-Among its related pathways are Metabolism and Butanoate metabolism.
-GO annotations related to this gene include protein heterodimerization activity and carboxy-lyase activity.
-An important paralog of this gene is DDC.
+Diseases associated with GAD2 include Autoimmune Polyendocrine Syndrome, Type Ii and Stiff-Person Syndrome.
+Among its related pathways are Beta-alanine metabolism (TR) and Butanoate metabolism.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and carboxy-lyase activity.
+An important paralog of this gene is GAD1.

 Catalyzes the production of GABA.